 Material: Stainless steel | Capacity: 0.8 liter | Weight: 0.8 pound

 Overall, the best kettle for the price, design, and functionality will be the OXO Brew Classic Tea Kettle (view at Amazon).
 If electric tea kettles are more your speed, then you can’t go wrong with the Cuisinart CPK-17 PerfecTemp Kettle (view at Amazon).

 What to Look for When Buying a Kettle

 Kettles can hold up to 7 cups, but there are some that can hold smaller and larger amounts.
 If you like to drink a lot of tea or use the water for cooking large amounts of food, then check the capacity to ensure it’s the minimum capacity for your needs; a larger capacity will be the better choice.

 There are a few styles to choose from.
-Stovetop kettles have the traditional dome shape, while electric kettles can either have a dome shape depending on the brand or the traditional jug shape.
-These kettles can be made from stainless steel, enamel, cast iron, and aluminum on the inside and outside for aesthetics and function.
+Stovetop kettles have the traditional dome shape, while electric kettles can either have a dome shape (depending on the brand) or the traditional jug shape.
+These kettles can be made from stainless steel, enamel, cast iron, or aluminum on the inside and outside for aesthetics and function.
 Handles can be designed ergonomically, with or without rubber handles or swivel technology.
 Spouts can come in the traditional spout style, but for a more sophisticated look, gooseneck spouts are also available.

 Why Trust Simply Recipes?